EOSPortal/milestones/README.md

 # Milestones

-## Do not tag your own issues.
+## Do not tag your own issues as MVP or Post-MVP, only as Back-end/Front-end.
 We will go over them as a group and tag them together.

 All global tickets for the MVP and final product will live here.